What Are PFAS and How Can I Remove Them From My Water?

 - Water resistant clothing

-PFOA (perfluorooctanoic acid) is a man-made chemical created by 3M in 1947 and later sold to chemical manufacturer DuPont.
+PFOA (perfluorooctanoic acid) is a man-made chemical created by 3M in the 1940s that was later sold to chemical manufacturer DuPont.
 It falls under the umbrella term of PFAS, a category used to describe a variety of man-made chemicals of similar makeup and application.
+PFAS:

-PFOA, which was formerly used to create Teflon, was used in hundreds of consumer products including carpets, cardboard, cookware, waxes, waterproof clothing and many more.
-It’s also a common water contaminant due to manufacturing plant leaks which end up seeping into local water supplies.
+PFOA, used for decades in Teflon items manufactured by DuPont, was used in hundreds of consumer products including carpets, cardboard, cookware, waxes, waterproof clothing, and more from the 1950s until 2015.
+As a result of widespread use, PFOA has become a common water contaminant throughout parts of the United States due to manufacturing plant leaks that end up seeping into local water supplies.

-PFOA stands out from other PFAS because of their documented effects on health.
-PFOA was the subject of a 2001 class lawsuit which charged DuPont with contaminating water sources in Ohio and West Virginia.
+PFOA stands out from other PFAS because of its long-documented effects on health.
+PFOA was the subject of a 2001 class lawsuit that charged DuPont with contaminating water sources in Ohio and West Virginia.
 A PFOA leak occurred from a DuPont plant and eventually was linked to six diseases including kidney cancer.
-Eventually, PFOA was phased out of production, but due to the deliberate resilience of the chemical, it will continue to linger in water supplies, ecosystems and human bloodstreams for years to come.
+DuPont and Chemours, a spin-off of DuPont, settled for more than $670 million in 2017.
+Eventually, PFOA was phased out of production, but due to the deliberate resilience of the chemical, it will continue to linger in water supplies, ecosystems and human bloodstreams for generations to come.

 Are PFAS Dangerous?